jinke828/rest_thoughts/README.md

 * The functional and structural MRI data will be publicly available on OpenNeuro when the paper gets published.
 Link: https://openneuro.org/datasets/ds006515
 * The behavioral ratings and annotated thought topics are available here: https://github.com/jinke828/rest_thoughts/tree/main/data/beh
 * The transcriptions of each individual’s spontaneous speech and its USE-semantic embeddings will not be open sourced due to privacy concerns.
-* Preprocessed fMRI and eyetracking are available open reasonable request.
+* Preprocessed fMRI and eyetracking data are available upon reasonable request.